 Effective internal control, particularly those related to revenue recognition, are necessary for use to produce reliable financial reports and are important to help prevent financial fraud.
 If we cannot provide reliable financial reports or prevent financial fraud, our brand and operating results could be harmed.
 We may in the future discover areas of our internal controls that need improvements.
-For example, because of size and limited resources, our external auditors have determined that we lack the personnel and infrastructure necessary to properly carry out an independent audit function.
 We cannot be certain that the measures that we have in place will ensure that we implement and maintain controls over our financial processes and reporting in the future.
 Any failure to implement required new or improved controls, or difficulties encountered in their implementation, could harm our operating results or cause us to fail to meet our reporting obligations.
 Inferior internal controls could also lead to misinformation being disseminated to the public, which could have a negative effect on our company and the trading price of our stock.